Community Engagement

 Organisations operate and live within our world, not separate to it.
 We are bound to our communities because this is where we live, sell to, source from, and operate within.
 Our success is their success; and their success is our success.
 This is the concept the term ‘Shared Value’ is embedded in.
 First articulated by management guru Michael Porter in 2011, shared value encourages the viewpoint that business is an opportunity for all and should create value that is shared among all stakeholders.
 Family businesses especially tend to embrace this concept.

-Developing the right community engagement strategy is not about philanthropy.
+Developing the right community engagement strategy is not about philanthropy, but about creating shared social value.
 We suggest it is first about understanding who your key community or stakeholder groups are and how they are critical to your business.
 They could be employees, the local community you recruit from and work within, customer groups, suppliers (especially local and SME), or sector specific groups and collaborations.
 We can help you map your Community Eco System, and conduct a Stakeholder Wants and Needs assessment.
-This helps you to prioritise your community groups and better plan a shared value approach.
+This helps you to prioritise your community, understand shared opportunities, and better plan an effective approach.
 We can then help you develop an authentic, more impactful Community Engagement strategy.

 Family-owned businesses are especially attuned to community engagement; globally they make up an est. 50-80% of all private sector jobs and are between 70-90% of all private sector entities.
 They tend to be embedded in the communities they came from, and where the family may still have roots.
 How a family-owned business embraces sustainability can be slightly, but importantly, different to other entities.
-Values and leadership are key, and often the community programmes are their all-encompassing approach to sustainability, covering all their key stakeholders with an embedded shared value approach.
 We can help you develop the right Community strategy appropriate to your unique set-up.

 We can help you to: